Reduce work

 You must realise that your decision will cause your pensionable income to decrease, because:

-- You will build up less pension, because you will stop working earlier.
+• You will build up less pension, because you will stop working sooner.

 What you need to do